-The IRB Chair or IRB Chair designee may perform expedited reviews.
-When the IRB Chair determines that a full review is required, the IRB will conduct such a review at its next available regularly scheduled meeting.
-An IRB quorum (three members) is required to convene an IRB meeting.
-Based on majority vote, the IRB may recommend approval, approval with amendments, a request for further information, or denial.
+If a full review is required, the IRB application will be reviewed at its next available regularly scheduled meeting.
+An IRB quorum (majority) is required to convene an IRB meeting.
+Based on majority vote, the IRB may recommend approval, approval with amendments, request further information, or denial.
 All recommendations by the IRB including minutes (where appropriate) from the meetings shall be communicated to the applicant and retained by the IRB Chair.